jordanbchilds/Ludwig_2019/README.md

 3. __Lineage Validation__
 * Mutation must be _present in >1 clone in a lineage_, and have an _allele frequency >0.01 in at least one clone_ in the lineage.
 This allows confidence in a mutation with an allele frequency above the standard minimum threshold for sequencing/PCR errors (0.01) to be extended to low-level and indirectly inherited mutations (which would otherwise be indistinguishable from PCR error) at the same genomic position of related clones, in the same lineage.

+Here is an example of an exploratory plot of unfiltered, heteroplasmic or low-level variants for the samples in one possible path through the F4 lineage.
+<img src="results/G11_longest_upper_HET_OR_LOWLVL_nofilt.png">

+Using exploratory plots like the example above and the tables of heteroplasmic variant frequencies, individual point mutations which may show stochastic changes in allele frequency can be found, and their mutation load profiles for a lineage plotted, (specified in **lineage\_paths.txt**).
+<img src="results/G11_longest_upper_pos_822.png">

 # Additional software
 Most of the programs used in this pipeline are already installed as a SLURM module, or is automatically downloaded and installed.
 However, SRAtoolkit must be installed _interactively_.
 To do this, execute **configure\_sratools.sh** line by line from the login node terminal (ie. do not submit script to SLURM), by pasting and executing all commands from `configure_sratools.sh`.
 When prompted set default configuration by inputting: "f","y","o","x","y","o".

-For example, here is an exploratory plot of unfiltered, heteroplasmic or low-level variants for the samples in one possible path through the F4 lineage.
-<img src="results/G11_longest_upper_HET_OR_LOWLVL_nofilt.png">

-Using exploratory plots like the example above and the tables of heteroplasmic variant frequencies, individual point mutations which may show stochastic changes in allele frequency can be found, and their mutation load profiles for a lineage plotted, (specified in **lineage\_paths.txt**).
-<img src="results/G11_longest_upper_pos_822.png">